shubhamss0617/ModelDrivenForms/README.md

 Step 3 - Create form instances using FormManager service in components.

-  Form Creating - this.formInstance = this.formManager.setupFormControls('formName');
+  Form Creation - this.formInstance = this.formManager.setupFormControls('formName');

-  Set Value - this.formManager.setTemplateValues(this.formInstance,Data);
+  Set FormValues - this.formManager.setTemplateValues(this.formInstance,Data);